-RNSG 2514 CARE OF THE CLIENT WITH COM-PLEX HEALTH CARE NEEDS 4 lec/4 lab (5 Cr.)
+RNSG 2514 CARE OF THE CLIENT WITH COMPLEX HEALTH CARE NEEDS

 Application of a systematic problem-solving process and critical-thinking skills to provide nursing care to diverse clients/families across the lifespan with complex health care needs in health maintenance and health restoration.
-Opportunities to collaborate with members of the multi-disciplinary health care team.
-Topics include the role of the registered nurse as client advocate and coordinator of care with applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethi-cal framework.
+Opportunities to collaborate with members of the multidisciplinary health care team.
+Topics include the role of the registered nurse as client advocate and coordinator of care with applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework.
 Prerequisites: RNSG 2201/2261 or RNSG 1442/1263.
 Corequisite: RNSG 2461.